Prag8855/aab/frontend/content/guides/leaving-germany.md

     - [ ] **[Health insurance](#health-insurance)**
         You can sometimes keep your German health insurance, even if you leave in another country.
 If you can't stay insured, you must cancel your health insurance.
 Your private or expat health insurance might work in other countries.
     - [ ] **Utilities**
-        The [notice period](/glossary/Kündigungsfrist) is 2 weeks.[^22] Read your water, gas and electricity meters before you [move out](/guides/moving-out).
+        The [notice period](/glossary/Kündigungsfrist) for gas and electricity is 2 weeks.[^22] Read your water, gas and electricity meters before you [move out](/guides/moving-out).
 The utility companies will send you a last invoice based on your real usage.
     - [ ] **Insurances**
         You can sometimes stay insured in other countries.
     - [ ] **Phone and internet**
         The [notice period](/glossary/Kündigungsfrist) is 1 month.[^23]
     - [ ] **Gym membership**
         The [notice period](/glossary/Kündigungsfrist) is different for each gym.
 There is sometimes a shorter notice period when you leave Germany.[^24]
-    - [ ] Public transit pass or [Deutschland Ticket](/guides/deutschland-ticket#how-to-cancel-a-deutschland-ticket)
+    - [ ] **Public transit pass** or [Deutschland Ticket](/guides/deutschland-ticket#how-to-cancel-a-deutschland-ticket)
 - [ ] **Disenrol from university**
     Tell your university.
 They might refund your tuition fees and semester ticket.[^12] Your university will tell your health insurer, and your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) will become more expensive.
     - [ ] Get a confirmation of disenrolment[^10]